Huntington’s Disease Care

 When you choose one of our complex carers, you will also be assigned a clinical nurse specialist, who will oversee and supervise all care and development of the individual and ensure that we are constantly doing the most we can to retain the client’s independence and enable them to live their life on their own terms, while still receiving specialised clinical treatment.

 Through ongoing supervision by your loved one’s clinical nurse specialist, your day or live-in carer can ensure the ongoing and developing needs of the client are fully catered for.
+We provide this service across the UK, led by our team in Birmingham.

 If you would like to discuss our service and your unique situation we would be happy to arrange an initial assessment and chat.
 Get in touch by calling 0333 772 0156 or complete our online enquiry form and someone will be in touch with you.